 Overview of NYW 2014: Our Voice.
 Our Impact.

 Dates: 4 - 13 April 2014

-A total of 997 young people were involved in the implementation and planning of events and activities, whilst a further 9,898 people participated in a wide variety of activities and events such as strength based/skill development workshops, sporting activities, Skate, Scoot and BMX competitions, colour runs and dance-fests, festival and band events, community and cultural days, fun runs/sports days, photo exhibitions and issue based discussions/forums.
+A total of 997 young people were involved in the implementation and planning of events and activities, while a further 9,898 people participated in a wide variety of activities and events such as: strength based/skill development workshops; sporting activities; Skate, Scoot and BMX competitions; colour runs and dance-fests; festival and band events; community and cultural days; fun runs/sports days; photo exhibitions and issue based discussions/forums.
 With 66% of funding going to rural organisations, regional young people had the opportunity to experience and participate in new activities and events in their local area.